Category: Biography

 Without You, There Is No Us: My Time with the Sons of North Korea’s Elite by Suki Kim

-Synopsis A haunting memoir of teaching English to the sons of North Korea’s ruling class during the last six months of Kim Jong-il’s reign.
-Every day, three times a day, the students march in two straight lines, singing praises to Kim Jong-il and North Korea: Without you, there is no motherland.
-Without you, there is…
+A haunting memoir of teaching English to the sons of North Korea’s ruling class during the last six months of Kim Jong-il’s reign.

 -